 For that, OEMs are still generally relied on, although this is changing.
 Companies such as Lufthansa Technik and Air France Industries KLM Engineering and Maintenance are pursuing metal printing to apply AM to a wider variety of components.

-With in-service feedback capabilities, AM parts can be continuously improved, as new specifications can be input with ease at the next printing.
+With in-service feedback capabilities, AM parts can be continuously improved, as new specifications can be inputted with ease at the next printing.
 This inexpensive iteration definitely ups the likelihood that AM parts will quickly become competitive and have a high likelihood of reshaping the way aircraft components are manufactured in the long run.

 READ MORE ABOUT: